zwikel/zwikel/README.md

 ### I'm:
 - :office: Currently a Software Engineer at [Numerica Corporation](https://www.numerica.us/)
-- :school: A Colorado State University alumnus
+- :school: A Colorado State University alumnus with a BS in Computer Science
-- :medal_military: A U.S. Army veteran where I piloted this [aircraft](https://www.ga-asi.com/remotely-piloted-aircraft/gray-eagle)
+- :medal_military: A six year U.S. Army veteran where I piloted this [aircraft](https://www.ga-asi.com/remotely-piloted-aircraft/gray-eagle)

 ### In my free time you can find me:
+- :runner: Finding the best trails to run
 - :hiking_boot: Conquering fourteeners
-- :runner: Finding the best trails to run
 - :video_game: Playing videogames

 ### My links: